Beuron Archabbey: History

 Beuron Abbey was reopened in 1887 and became the seat of the Archabbot and the venue for the annual General Chapter of the Congregation.

 Beuron Abbey was a center of the 19th century Liturgical Movement, with Anselm Schott publishing a German translation of the Roman Missal since 1884.
 After the forced dissolution in the 1870s, Schott ultimately ended up in Maria Laach.
 The "Schott" German Missals and Prayers of the Faithful are still standard equipment in German parishes.
+Before becoming a priest, Romano Guardini visited the Abbey on retreats.
+A major figure of the Liturgical Movement, Guardini became an oblate and celebrated his first Mass with a chalice and paten made at the Abbey.

 In the late 19th and early 20th centuries the Beuron Art School, with its emphasis on early Christian and Byzantine art, was influential on religious art of the period.
 One of the biggest exhibits of this type of art in the United States is at Conception Abbey in Missouri which was founded on principles established by Beuron.

 The abbey continues to be a centre of study.
 The library is the largest monastic library in Germany, with over 400,000 books.
 Since 1884 the abbey has published the Missale Romanum, a lay missal originally produced by Father Anselm Schott of Beuron.
 The abbey also houses the Vetus-Latina-Institut (Ancient Latin Institute), which has for its purpose the collection and publication of all extant Old Latin translations of the Bible.